pivotal/docs-tap/local-source-proxy/design.hbs.md

 ![Box-and-line diagram showing the relationship between an external registry, a developer workstation, and a Kubernetes cluster with Local Source Proxy.](images/lsp-design.png)

-If you don't use Local Source Proxy, your developer workstation requires more configuration, and the process process of interacting with external registry servers is more complicated.
+If you don't use Local Source Proxy, your developer workstation requires more configuration, and the process of interacting with external registry servers is more complicated.

 ![Box-and-line diagram showing the relationship of an external registry, a developer workstation, and a Kubernetes cluster without Local Source Proxy.](images/without-lsp-design.png)

 The Apps CLI generates requests that adhere to the OCI distribution standard to push artifacts to Local Source Proxy instances.
-User authentication and authorization are handled by the Kubernetes API server.
+The Kubernetes API server handles user authentication and authorization.

 Consequently this default mechanism becomes the primary way to push a developer's local source code to the Tanzu Application Platform cluster.
 This renders the `--source-image` flag optional.
 By leveraging Local Source Proxy, developers can seamlessly deploy their code without explicitly specifying the source image.

 However, the system remains backward-compatible to accommodate different scenarios.

 The `local-source-proxy` mechanism is completely bypassed if either of the following is true:

-- the `--source-image` flag is provided
+- The `--source-image` flag is provided
-- the workload has a defined source image that Local Source Proxy didn't set
+- The workload has a defined source image that Local Source Proxy didn't set

 This ensures compatibility with existing workflows and allows developers to continue using their preferred methods for deployment.